werowe/Auth0/README.md

 ```

 If no token is stored in Circle, the user must be redirected to Auth0 authentication.
 After logging in, Auth0 redirects the user to the callback page.
-At this point, the authorization code is exchanged for a token and the token is stored in the Circle service.
+At this point, the authorization code is exchanged for a token and the token is stored in Circle service.

 The function <code>firstLogin</code> redirects the user to the Auth0 login page.
 Above the firstLogin content: